Saktalmale16/Tableau_dashboard_project/README.md

 ![image alt](https://github.com/Saktalmale16/Tableau_dashboard_project-2/blob/b5968758d5bd279dd4b3f9a46410f807901497dc/Tableau%20Dashboard.PNG)

 # KPI Insights
-1. Total Revenue: 1,709
+# Total Revenue: 1,709

-Insight: The revenue indicates the current earnings for a specific period.
+  Insight : The revenue indicates the current earnings for a specific period.
 While this figure is a baseline, comparing it to historical data or industry benchmarks can identify growth trends or areas needing improvement.

 Actionable Insight: Investigate which segments (room type, customer demographics) contribute most to this revenue and optimize strategies for underperforming segments.